 #3.
 Avoid making comparisons.

 One child will almost certainly outperform the other in math.
-The older child will almost certainly always be able to outrun the younger child (to a point).
+The older child will almost certainly be able to outrun the younger child (to a point).
 Avoid making comparisons of abilities or behaviors.
 Simply ask your child to compare himself to his previous abilities, such as whether he is improving his writing skills or scoring more goals in the game than last year.

 #4.
 Negative nicknames should be avoided.